You are here: Urology Textbook > Testes > Fournier gangrene

 CT Abdomen/Pelvis

 CT is indicated if a colorectal origin of the Fournier gangrene is suspected.
-Trapped air is a sign or marker for the extend of the Fournier gangrene.
+Trapped air in the tissue indicates the extent of the Fournier gangrene.

 Treatment of Fournier Gangrene